vmware-archive/go-reminders/README.md

 Running go-reminders generally targets a kubenernetes cluster.
 It runs in the default namespace.

-In addition, as with any kubernetes cluster, credentials should be setup.
+In addition, as with any Kubernetes cluster, credentials should be setup.
 Secrets for pushing and pulling containers from the Docker registry must exist before building the microservice.
 The way to add such credentials is as
 follows: